 Peer Groups are for anyone looking to continue learning and drive a high-performance culture– whether it’s a continuation of an MPI training program, or you’re looking to expand your toolbox and continue to grow in your position.
 Peer Groups are organized for a range of leaders including business owners and CEOs, Senior Executives and Directors, as well as first and second level leaders.
 This allows you to learn alongside peers at a similar level, who work at a similar sized company with similar scope of challenges and issues.

 Regardless of your title, joining a Peer Group will give you the boost you need to make a difference, provide unique value, serve others more powerfully and have a higher impact at your organization.

-If you’re interested in learning more about the benefits of joining a Peer Group, or would like to join an upcoming MPI Peer Group, please submit the form below and we’ll be in touch.
+If you’re interested in learning more about the benefits of joining a Peer Group, or would like to join an upcoming MPI Peer Group, please send us an email and we’ll be in touch.